 The Sarbanes-Oxley Act (SOX)

 The Sarbanes-Oxley Act, widely known as SOX, is a United States federal law enacted in 2002.
-SOX relates to the review of dated legislative audit requirements to protect investors by improving the accuracy and reliability of corporate disclosures, establishing a public company accounting oversight board, corporate responsibility, auditor independence, and enhanced financial disclosure.
+SOX relates to the review of dated legislative audit requirements to protect investors by improving the accuracy and reliability of corporate disclosures.
+It establishes a public company accounting oversight board, corporate responsibility, auditor independence, and enhanced financial disclosure.

 iSecurity enables compliance with all COBIT requirements relevant to IBM i Security: Articles 5.1-5.20.